Andrea Mara is a crime novelist from Dublin, Ireland, where she lives with her husband and three young children.

-In a departure from blogging and freelance writing – or perhaps it’s the next logical step – I’ve started writing about murder, mystery and suspense, and I’m very excited to say that my first novel The Other Side of the Wall will be published by Poolbeg, later in 2017.
+In a departure from blogging and freelance writing, in 2016 I turned to murder, mystery and suspense, and my first novel The Other Side of the Wall was published by Poolbeg Press on June 6th 2017.

 The same story was a finalist in the Colm Toibín International Short Story Competition as part of the 2016 Wexford Literary Festival.